 Valerie Dzielski is an explorative, emotive performer of a variety of genres.
 Valerie loves languages and history, the research of which informs her interpretations and inspires her to invite audiences to connect with the shared human experiences and emotions from stories across every era.
 As a teacher of voice and piano at the Bryn Mawr School, Valerie inspires her students to become skilled, independent, emotive musicians who are self-motivated to pursue their craft in whatever genre speaks to them.

-Valerie currently works as a cantor and soprano section leader at the Cathedral of Mary Our Queen in Baltimore.
+Valerie is currently employed as a cantor and vocal fellow at the Cathedral of Mary Our Queen in Baltimore.
 She has previously worked in music ministry at the Basilica of the Assumption in Baltimore and the Cathedral of the Blessed Sacrament in Altoona.
 During her undergraduate studies at Westminster Choir College, Valerie sang Soprano 1 and 2 with the Philadelphia Orchestra at the Kimmel Center.
 With Westminster Symphonic Choir, she performed a range of major works including Bach B minor Mass, Mozart Requiem, and Ravel’s opera “L’enfant et les sortileges”.

 preferred headshot